• HOME

 When it comes to travel, I always believe we should follow the inklings that draw us to a place.
 And for years I felt the pull to Sicily.

-So I did what I always do next…I asked around.
+So I did what I always do next…I asked around about where I should stay.
 Yet the more I asked my fellow travelers if they had been to the island, the more I realized very few people seem to make it to Sicily.
 The area is not nearly as popular as the main cities and sights in the rest of Italy.
-(Of course this turned out to be one of the main reasons I loved it so much.)
+(Of course, this turned out to be one of the main reasons I loved it so much.)

 Those who had gone commented that it wasn’t the most solo travel-friendly spot, if for no other reason than it’s best traversed in a car and the journey is an adventure best made with a co-pilot.
 So, armed with a cheap flight to Rome and said travel partner in tow, I finally made it to Sicily this year.